shikokuchuo/mirai/README.md

 ### Compute Profiles

-The `daemons` interface allows the easy specification of compute profiles.
-This is for managing tasks with heterogeneous compute
+The `daemons()` interface also allows the specification of compute profiles for managing tasks with heterogeneous compute requirements:
-requirements:

 - send tasks to different servers or server clusters with the appropriate specifications (in terms of CPUs / memory / GPU /